Having recently sold a Miller XMT 350 welder to a guy in Switzerland who told us he was a diver and under water welder got me thinking!

 With the offshore oil and gas industry, there can be no shortage of divers needed especially in the Gulf of Mexico.
 As it appears salary is paid by each project it is hard to estimate an annual salary but figures I have seen range from $50,000 to $100,000.

 Well worth getting wet for?
-You don’t have to, Hyperbaric welding is carried out in chamber sealed around the structure to be welded.
+You don’t have to, Hyperbaric welding is carried out in sealed chambers around the structure to be welded.

 Here’s a snippet into what your underwater welding career might look like:

 Take a typical oil rig.
 As an underwater welder, you would meet your dive team at the marina with your bags packed.
 Your team would get on a crew boat and travel several hours out to the oil rig.
 It’s important for you as an underwater welder to bring everything you need!
-Your job as an underwater welder on the rig might take several weeks or several months – and you might not return to the shore during that period of time.
+Your job as an underwater welder on the rig might take several weeks or several months.
+Plus, you might not return to the shore during that period of time.

 Westermans, supplier of new, used and refurbished welding equipment could not be further from the oceans.
 Based in the middle of the United Kingdom however we can ship welders anywhere in the world.